adinapoli/haskell-introductory-course/lecture01/slides.md

 !SLIDE

 ### What is IO () ?
-* One of the biggest error in introducing Haskell is starting from the I/O, namely from something **impure**
+* One of the biggest error in teaching Haskell is starting from the I/O, namely from something **impure**

 * We'll start the other way around, from **pure** (mathematical and non) functions